Substra/substra-documentation/README.md

 The first time you run it or if you updated the examples library it may take a little longer to build the whole documentation.

-To see the doc on your browser : `make live-html`
+To see the doc on your browser : `make livehtml`
 And then go to http://127.0.0.1:8000

 Once you are happy with your changes push your branch and make a pull request.